Make it! Pet Pillows

 •Ink Jet Printer

-•White or Neutral colored fabric (cotton) for the front of the pillow
+•White cotton fabric for the front of the pillow: we used old pillow cases

-•Patterned fabric for the back of the pillow
+•Patterned fabric for the back of the pillow: we used old colored shirts

 •Avery Light Fabric Transfer Papers